Azure/Azure-Sentinel/Solutions/CiscoASA/Playbooks/CiscoASA-AddIPtoNetworkObjectGroup/readme.md

 2. An adaptive card is sent to a Teams channel with information about the incident and giving the option to ignore an IP, or depdening on it's current status block it by adding it to the Network Object Group or unblock it by removing it from the Network Object Group

     ![Adaptive card](./images/AddIPtoNetworkObjectGroup-AdaptiveCard.png)
-3. Comment is added to Azure Sentinel incident.
+3. Comment is added to Microsoft Sentinel incident.
     ![playbook overview](./images/AddIPtoNetworkObjectGroup-AzureSentinel-Comments.png)

 **IP is added to Cisco ASA object group:**